Receive the Restful Sleep You Deserve

 Your oral appliance will help keep your airways open while you sleep and is customized specifically for you.
 Dr. Fitz will help determine if this is the best treatment option for you.

 If you have a mild case of sleep apnea, you may be able to treat it without a CPAP machine or an oral appliance.
-This will typically involve making some lifestyle changes, such as:
+This typically involves making some lifestyle changes, such as:

 - Avoiding alcohol and any medication that makes you drowsy

-- Trying tongue exercises, which is known as orofacial therapy.
+- Trying tongue exercises, also known as orofacial therapy

 Sleep Apnea Treatment at New Image Dental

-Dr. Fitz and the rest of our team at New Image Dental would be happy to help you treat your sleep apnea.
-Don’t let your sleep apnea go untreated, causing other serious health complications.
-Call us today at (630) 837-0887 or fill out an online contact form and we’ll reach out as soon as we can.
+Dr. Fitz and the rest of our team at New Image Dental are happy to help you treat your sleep apnea.
+If you’re suffering from sleep apnea symptoms in Streamwood or Chicago, IL, don’t wait to seek treatment.
+Call us today at (630) 837-0887 or fill out an online contact form and a member of our staff will reach out as soon as we can.